This post may contain affiliate links.

 You need two parts cornstarch to 1 part water.
 We made ours with 9 cups of cornstarch and 4 1/2 cups of water.
 You can also add food coloring if you want, but this is totally optional.

 Mix it in a big bowl and find a place where messy play is a-OK.
 We took ours outside so the kids could get as messy as they wanted and be hosed down after.

 After a bunch of play, we divided our oobleck out into 4 different bowls and mixed in some coloring.
 I used liquid watercolors for ours, but food coloring would work just as well!

 I have done this a lot of times with my kids, but it always seems to amaze and excite them.
 It never gets old.
 The bigger kids remember it well, but my younger kids needed a chance to dig in and get messy.
 Its always fun to re-make the old classic science projects.

 If you make a big enough batch of it, you can even walk on it!!

 Just a heads up: you do not want to pour this down the drain.
 It will clog it up.

 Bartholomew and the Oobleck

-If you have never read Bartholomew and the Oobleck, it is worth the read.
+If you have never read the Dr. Seuss book Bartholomew and the Oobleck, it is worth the read.
 We always love a good, silly Dr. Seuss book.
 This one is a Caldecott award winner, so you know it is good!
 It is about a king who is bored with regular weather and asks his magicians to make something new.
+Instead of regular rain, oobleck falls from the sky.
 It rains sticky, gooey oobleck and it makes a huge mess!
 Bartholomew, a wise page boy, helps solve the problem with just a few simple words.

 See More Sensory Play Ideas